pr-kaspars/python-lessons/02_loops/README.md

 third - three, etc.
 9. Create a program that fills the window with squares and paint them as chess board.
-10. Create a program that draws 1000 random numbers in random colours.
+10. Create a program that draws 1000 random points in random colours.
 11. Create a program that draws jagged line with random vertices.